 - Chapter 5: Cons of Not Selecting the Right HDMI Extension Cable

 - Chapter 6: HDMI Extension Cable: FAQ

-All HDMI extension cable, in simple words, is an extension that added length to the original HDMI cable.
+All HDMI extension cable, in simple words, is an extensions that added length to the original HDMI cable.

 For several decades, analog standard methods were the norm.
 The production of HDMI began widely in late 2003, and today, you will find many HDMI cable types from different manufacturers.

 HDMI cables are easy to spot.
 They have a USB port that is narrower than the connector port.
 A connector port has nineteen pins and is taller and much more extensive than the USB port.

 If the distance between the two ports is longer, you will need an extension cable to connect the two devices.

 Chapter 2: Why Do We Need an HDMI and HDMI Extension Cable?

 There are many options to transfer data from one end to another in today’s tech-savvy, advanced age.
 So why is HDMI so convenient, and why do consumers continue to buy it?
 There is a list of unmatched reasons for this, which I will enlist below.